Take the Trail

 Many more trees of this size and this age were cut down on the eastern side of the Park, to allow the trench to be dug.

-The City Council has a “Master Plan” for major works in this Park.
-Construction of the Quentin Kenihan Inclusive Playspace was the first step in what is intended to be a large-scale makeover for the Park, to support the Park’s role as what the Council calls “a premium event venue”.
+In the late 2010s, the City Council developed what it called a “Master Plan” for major works in this Park.
+Construction of the Quentin Kenihan Inclusive Playspace was the first step in what has been a large-scale makeover for the Park, to support the Park’s role as what the Council calls “a premium event venue”.

 Consultation on the draft Plan took place in late 2019.
 After going through the Park Lands Authority in 2021, the final version of the Plan was approved by the City Council in July 2022.

 One of the major questions during this process was the future of the lake within the Park.
 During consultation, two differing options were presented: maintain the lake as purely ornamental; or convert it into a vegetated wetland.
 Opinions were evenly divided so the final decision was a compromise.
-The Council decided to rebuild what it calls “a sustainable” which means keeping the lake primarily ornamental (with open water and attractive views, boating and equestrian events) but supplementing the poor water flow from Botanic Creek with an alternative, sustainable water source.
+The Council decided to rebuild what it called a “sustainable” lake which meant keeping the lake primarily ornamental (with open water and attractive views, boating and equestrian events) but supplementing the poor water flow from Botanic Creek with an alternative, sustainable water source.

 The City Council’s ‘concept plan’ retains the existing appearance of the lake, supported by a sustainable (harvested and treated stormwater) water source.

-The OTHER changes, that were being implemented from 2022, included:
+The OTHER changes, that were part of the Master Plan, included:

 • a new rose rotunda, for climbing roses;